PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 18:58:48
+Last updated: 2024-04-07 18:59:21
-Random Quote: Better the butcher than the meat.
-All kings are butchers.
-Are queens so different?  -  Daario Naharis
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar